Starrymag/Python-mini-projects/README.md

-# pendulum
+# Tiny fancy programms

+## Pendulum
-It is mathematical pendulum using puython-Tkinter
+It is mathematical pendulum using python-Tkinter

+## Tic Tac Toe
+Implementation using python-Tkinter